janekeyes/StudentsApp/README.md

 This allows view only access to the databse
 Users can login, view, and logout

-#View the insecure app
+#Switch to the insecure branch
 git checkout insecure

 #Switch to the main branch
 git checkout main

-#Push changes to branch
+#Push changes to the main branch
-git checkout main
 git add .
 git commit -m "Commit message" git push origin main

+#Push changes to the insecure branch
+git push origin insecure

 #Pull changes from branch
 git pull origin main

+#Pull changes from insecure
+git pull origin insecure